-- Cheating.
 During the “elimination” phase cheating is not allowed.
 In any “trial period” conducted, the goal is to measure a certain set of criteria without disrupting the pattern.
 If the pattern is disrupted, the “trial period” ends because results are skewed.
 If you cheat, you will have to start over.
 It is these very starts and stops that prohibit most people from ever healing their gut.
 And again, keeping a proven journaling system can help with this.
 Grab mine HERE.

 A “healthy diet” is subjective.
 What is healthy for one might not be for another (ahem, FODMAPs).
-I can’t tell you how many blogs, “gut-healing” sites and medical publications I’ve read where they say that sweet potatoes are so healing for the gut.
+I can’t tell you how many blogs, “gut-healing” sites and medical publications I’ve read where they say that sweet potatoes are healing for the gut.
 That’s great, but if you want to follow a more tried and true way of healing, at least in the beginning, I am a firm believer that even foods like sweet potatoes make some feel even more miserable.
 There are healing foods, and then there are foods that allow us to heal without making us miserable.
 I have learned over the last several years that there is a huge difference.
 Gut health and gut healing are two different things.

 If you don’t care to be educated on labels and reading/understanding ingredients, you might not be ready to heal your gut.
-Most of my clients tell me that they learn so much from me with regards to this.
-But they are willing and able to listen, take it in and apply it to their lives.
-You must be, too.
+You have to be willing to know ingredients vs ingredients.

 Would you agree with me that excuses get old?
 Do you enjoy when your children give you excuses?
 Or your husband?
 Or even friends and neighbors?
 If you’re truly ready to heal your gut, you’ll make no excuses.
 Stop making them, and learn how to HERE.

 <—- Probably the best and most important thing to know.
 Heal your gut.
 Heal your life.